tobias-weiss-ai-xr/opendesk-edu/docs/enhanced-configuration/idp-federation.md

 Most organizations already have an Identity and Access Management (IAM) system with an identity provider (IdP) for single sign-on (SSO) to internal or external web applications.

-This document explains how to configure your organization's IdP and the openDesk IdP to support account federation with openDesk SSO based on your organization's login.
+This document helps in setting up your organization's IdP and openDesk to enable IdP federation.

 # References